Degree Offered

 RBA “F” Forgiveness

 NOTE: Students with accredited baccalaureate degrees are not eligible for the Regents Bachelor of Arts degree.
-Students cannot double major with the Regents Bachelor of Arts degree.
+Students cannot declare a second bachelor degree with the Regents Bachelor of Arts degree.

 College Equivalent Credits (CEC) and Fees